 If a student from another school bullies a TTS student such as at a school-sponsored athletic event, the procedures for intervention and notice are the same as set forth in this section above.
 In addition to the reporting procedures set forth above, the TTS Staff member shall report the incident to the Principal or designee, who shall report the incident to the administration of the other School.
 If the incident occurred at a SDHSAA event, the Principal or designee shall report such incident to the proper SDHSAA authorities.
 The Principal shall ensure that all steps are followed when such an incident is reported and to make contact with all responsible parties and the proper authorities.
-If such an incident report shall be given to the Athletic Director.
+If such an incident occurred at a SDHSAA or school-sponsored athletic event, a copy of the incident report shall be given to the Athletic Director.